secretstartups/handbook/job-families/sales/chief-of-staff-cro/index.html.md

 ## Performance Indicators

-* Meetings shifted from CRO - hours spent in meetings decreases overtime by Chief of Staff stepping in and maximizing the CRO’s time
+* Meetings shifted from CRO - hours spent in meetings decreases over time by Chief of Staff prioritizing and maximizing the CRO’s time allocation
 LSAT Survey - leadership satisfaction survey
 * On a semi-annual basis, the CRO and their leadership team (direct reports to the CRO) will receive a survey with a series of questions and a rating scale of 1-5, 5 being excellent to help determine the performance and impact of the Chief of Staff, CRO.
     * Sample questions: